-Transportation rose to the top of the secondary data scoring results for Harris County, with a topic score of 1.82.
-Indicators of concern include: Solo Drivers with a Long Commute, Mean Travel Time to Work, and Workers who Walk to Work.
+For both Fort Bend and Harris counties, Transportation rose to the top of the secondary data scoring results, with a topic score of 1.83 in Fort Bend County and 1.82 in Harris County.
+In both counties, indicators of concern include: Solo Drivers with a Long Commute, Mean Travel Time to Work, and Workers who Walk to Work.
 Furthermore, there exist high disparities for a few of these indicators.
+In Fort Bend County, an additional indicator to note includes Workers who Drive Alone to Work (with an indicator score of 1.94).